-No. There were no unusual or unexpected concentrations of contaminants observed in monitoring wells associated with the North Street plume in 2015.
-However a rebound in a monitoring well located near extraction well NS-1 in 2015 was slightly above the capture goal of 50 μ g/L TVOC concentrations and resulted in the restart of this extraction well in August.
+No. There were no unusual or unexpected concentrations of contaminants observed in monitoring wells associated with the North Street plume in 2016.

 Yes.
-The plume perimeter and bypass wells show that there have been no significant increases in VOC concentrations in 2015; therefore the plume continues to be controlled.
+The plume perimeter and bypass wells show that there have been no significant increases in VOC concentrations in 2016; therefore the plume continues to be controlled.
 A segment of the plume passing through well 800-90 was beyond the capture zone of the North Street extraction well NS-1 at the time of system start-up.
 As described in Section 3.2.10, this portion of the plume is being addressed by the Airport extraction wells directly downgradient.